 International law can also limit executive power, particularly in areas such as human rights and environmental protection.
 Important points include:

-• Accountability mechanisms through international courts.
+• Accountability mechanisms through international courts, like the International Criminal Court.

 Case Studies of Executive Power Limitations